xp44mm/Notebook/RxInAction/06 Controlling the observer-observable relationship.md

 Here's what you learned in this chapter:

-  * You can easily create and subscribe an observer by using the Subscribe extension method, which accepts the OnNext, OnError, and OnCompleted methods.
+  * You can easily create and subscribe an observer by using the `Subscribe` extension method, which accepts the `OnNext`, `OnError`, and `OnCompleted` methods.

-  * If you want to use the observer more than once, you can create an observer instance with the Observer.Create method and subscribe it yourself.
+  * If you want to use the observer more than once, you can create an observer instance with the `Observer.Create` method and subscribe it yourself.

-  * You can replace the disposable subscription object with a CancellationToken and then pass it to the Subscribe method.
+  * You can replace the disposable subscription object with a `CancellationToken` and then pass it to the `Subscribe` method.

-  * To delay the subscription of an observer to an observable, you use the DelaySubscription method and pass it the relative TimeSpan or the absolute DateTimeOffset.
+  * To delay the subscription of an observer to an observable, you use the `DelaySubscription` method and pass it the relative `TimeSpan` or the absolute `DateTimeOffset`.

-  * The TakeUntil operator lets you specify the time the observer will stop receiving notifications or lets you pass another observable that marks the stop by emitting a notification.
+  * The `TakeUntil` operator lets you specify the time the observer will stop receiving notifications or lets you pass another observable that marks the stop by emitting a notification.

-  * The SkipUntil operator lets you specify the time the observer will start receiving notifications or lets you pass another observable that marks the start by emitting a notification.
+  * The `SkipUntil` operator lets you specify the time the observer will start receiving notifications or lets you pass another observable that marks the start by emitting a notification.

-  * You can skip any number of notifications by using the Skip operator, and stop receiving notifications after a specified number by using the Take operator.
+  * You can skip any number of notifications by using the `Skip` operator, and stop receiving notifications after a specified number by using the `Take` operator.

-  * You can set a condition to start receiving notifications and to stop receiving notifications by using the SkipWhile and TakeWhile operators, respectively.
+  * You can set a condition to start receiving notifications and to stop receiving notifications by using the `SkipWhile` and `TakeWhile` operators, respectively.

-  * An observer can automatically be subscribed to an observable with the Repeat operator, which lets you specify a certain number of times or an indefinite number of times.
+  * An observer can automatically be subscribed to an observable with the `Repeat` operator, which lets you specify a certain number of times or an indefinite number of times.

-  * To show a side effect explicitly as part of your observable pipeline, use the Do operator, where you can specify the actions to do in the OnNext, OnError, and OnCompleted notifications.
+  * To show a side effect explicitly as part of your observable pipeline, use the `Do` operator, where you can specify the actions to do in the `OnNext`, `OnError`, and `OnCompleted` notifications.

   * The Reactive Drawing application you created in this chapter used many of these operators to make a powerful application with just a few lines of code.